currinjs/CurrinJS/aio/content/guide/form-validation.md

 See the [custom validation](guide/form-validation#custom-validation) section later in this page for more information on custom validation directives.

-* The `#name` template variable is gone because the app no longer refers to the Angular control for this element.
+* The `#name` template variable is gone because the app no longer refers to the Currin control for this element.

 * Binding to the new `formErrors.name` property is sufficient to display all name validation error messages.